This week, our colleague Ruben shares his special Camino story:

 So, we were on our way to the next stage leaving Baiona behind and we were already nostalgic about it; since that place means a start for new and good things to come and we left some internal monsters behind; so; we turned our heads back to capture that moment and then we started to face what was yet to come, would that be finding our souls?
 We were to find the answers to our questions by ourselves along the way.

-Last day: Santiago de Compostela
+Last day of the Camino Story: Santiago de Compostela

 We couldn’t believe we were getting so close to our final destination.
 We were almost crying when we saw the Cathedral; we were 5 km away from Santiago.